ARMmbed/mbed-mesh-api/README.md

 This module is under construction and therefore, there are some limitations as follows:

 * A node is statically configured to router mode.
-* In 6LoWPAN-ND mode beacon scan takes place on channel 12 (2.4Ghz).
+* In 6LoWPAN-ND mode, the beacon scan takes place on channel 12 (2.4Ghz).
 You can change this by setting `DEFAULT_SCAN_CHANNEL` to some other channel in `./source/include/static_config.h`.
-* In Thread bootstrap mode RF channel is set to channel 12 (2.4GHz).
+* In Thread bootstrap mode, the RF channel is set to channel 12 (2.4GHz).
 You can change this by updating `THREAD_RF_CHANNEL` in `./source/include/static_config.h`

 ### Network connection states